Table of Contents

 - currency fluctuation

-which directly or indirectly affect the project cost.
+which directly or indirectly affects the project cost.
 Besides, they also face management, communication, culture, legal compliance, and cybersecurity challenges.

 So, without any ado, let’s find out these challenges and how to mitigate them.